jburger/jburger.github.io/_posts/2016-02-27-typescript-testing-workflows-part-2-integrating-editors.markdown

 #### <a name="sublime3"></a>Sublime Text 3

-[Sublime Text 3](https://www.sublimetext.com/3) has a great site for common packages: https://packagecontrol.io/ I've found the Sublime Gulp package to work well: https://packagecontrol.io/packages/Gulp
+>[Sublime Text 3](https://www.sublimetext.com/3) has a [great site](https://packagecontrol.io/) for package management that integrates with the editor.
+I've found the Sublime Gulp package to work well: https://packagecontrol.io/packages/Gulp

 1. Install package control https://packagecontrol.io/installation
 2. Ctrl+Shift+P (Ctrl+Command+P) to open the command pallette
 3. Type 'install package' wait for the repo to index